chetmurthy/sandbox-public/camlp5/qast.md

 Notice that we don't actually write any migration code, except for external types (`vala`).
 In much-more-complicated examples, the succinctness of this method over the actual code can be quite significant.
-It has been applied to the 10 versions of the OCaml AST, and the succinctness gains there are significant.
+It has been applied to the 10 versions of the OCaml AST (to generate something quasi-equivalent to `ocaml-migrate-parsetree`, and the succinctness gains there are significant.

 ```